ReginaldoBarbosa/DataTXT/README.md

 # DataTXT
-A list created with vector of strings, stored in a txt file The files needed to create the class are datatxt.h and
+A list created with vector of strings, stored in a txt file.
+The files needed to create the class are datatxt.h and datatxt.cpp.